Yogurt Flatbread

 - Add the Stonyfield whole milk yogurt on top.

-- Then stir again with a wooden spoon.
+- Stir again with a wooden spoon.

 - Divide the dough into four equal parts.